oesmith/puffing-billy/README.md

 ## Proxy timeouts

-By default, the Puffing Billy proxy will use the EventMachine:HttpRequest timeouts of 5 seconds for connect and 10 seconds for inactivity when talking to downstream servers.
+By default, the Puffing Billy proxy will use the `EventMachine::HttpRequest` timeouts of 5 seconds for connect and 10 seconds for inactivity when talking to downstream servers.

 These can be configured as follows: